Choose delivery during checkout: Email voucher or ship ticket booklets. ?

 - The Met is the most-visited museum and attraction in New York City and home to nearly two million works of art spanning more than 5,000 years of world culture

 - CityPASS admission includes same-week admission to The Cloisters.

-Present CityPASS booklet or voucher at the Will Call desk, located to the left of the Information Desk in the Great Hall.
+Present CityPASS booklet or voucher at the Advanced Ticketing desk, located to the left of the Information Desk in the Great Hall.
 Look for the CityPASS sign to skip main ticket line.

 You may start your visit at The Cloisters museum and gardens if you have a CityPASS booklet.
 If you have a voucher, it must first be exchanged for a booklet prior to visiting The Cloisters.